 Google also found that the link to your website in the Google search results rarely appears on the same page as the paid ad.
 Which means that by using both AdWords and SEO you can attract a much larger audience than by using just one of the methods.

-What if You Have to Choose
+What if You Have to Choose Between Adwords and SEO?

 If, for some reason, you still have to choose between Google Ads and SEO, consider the following.
 If you are trying to experiment with a small number of keywords or want to achieve short-term visibility and traffic, you can consider sticking with AdWords and ignoring SEO efforts.